-- Print out of characters from book
+- Print out of characters from the book (optional)

 This craft couldn’t be simpler!
 You can either free-hand draw your images onto your felt, or you can use copies of images from the book to create your characters.
-Since Horton was a little more complex than a simple tree or egg, I made a copy of one of the images from the book of him sitting on the tree.
+Since Horton was a little more complex than a simple tree or egg, I made a copy with my printer of one of the images from the book of him sitting on the tree.
 Cut around the outside edge of the image.

 Tip: Use straight pins to pin the image to your felt to keep it in place as you cut.